SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/Compatibility.rst

     it identifies its language version as 3.2.
     You can use this behavior
     to write code like ``#if swift(>=3.2)``
-    that's compatible with multiple versions of the Swift compiler ---
+    that's compatible with multiple versions of the Swift compiler.

 ..
 The incantation to determine which Swift you're on: